-Monthly aggregate group claims divided by monthly aggregate premium in March, April, and May 2021 were lower than the level of claims seen in the same period in both 2020 and 2019.
-However, given the lag in reporting of some claims, it is reasonable to assume that the level of claims in these months will increase as additional claims are reported.
+Monthly aggregate group claims divided by monthly aggregate premium from September 2021 were lower than the level of claims seen in the same period in both 2020 and 2019.
+However, given the lag in the reporting of some claims, it is reasonable to assume that the level of claims in these months will increase as additional claims are reported.
+Accordingly, the fourth wave impact will be better reflected in the next publication of this report.